askalione/Structr/wiki/AspNetCore/AspNetCore-Routing.md

 # AspNetCore Referrer

-This part extensions and classes for working with routing.
+This part contains extensions and classes for working with routing.

 ## SlugifyParameterTransformer